- Brand name

 The onset of diarrhoea is about 1 hour and should be complete in 4 hours.

 Overdose is unlikely as Glycoprep-C contains only enough medication for one treatment.

 However in the event of an overdose, dehydration is likely and immediate action should be taken to restore electrolyte balance with appropriate fluid replacement.

 Contact your doctor or the Poisons Information Centre for any further information.
 Australia: 13 11 26.
 New Zealand: 0800 764 766

 Things you must do

 Glycoprep-C can lead to serious dehydration and electrolyte disturbances.
 You must ensure that you drink the recommended amount of liquid to replace the large amounts of fluid that may be lost during bowel emptying.
-Ask your doctor or pharmacist to answer any questions you may have.

 Things you must not do